connxio/docs/docs/api/subscriptions/get-all-subscriptions.md

 # Get all subscriptions

-This endpoint retrieves a list of all subscriptions the user has access to.
+This endpoint retrieves a list of all subscriptions associated with the company.
 Each integration within Connxio is linked to a subscription ID, allowing the owner to manage and organize their integrations based on different subscriptions.

 **URL:** `https://api.connxio.no/subscriptions`